 Our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child free from discrimination or bullying where children can learn and develop happily.

-The Designated Safeguarding Lead or safeguarding and child protection at Brightwell School is the Headteacher, Fin Lewis.
+The Designated Safeguarding Lead or safeguarding and child protection at Brightwell School is the Headteacher, Sue Potts.

-In their absence, all concerns should be directed to Natalie Collier, Assistant Headteacher and Deputy Safeguarding Lead, Sarah Dow, HSLW or Nick Brown.
+In their absence, all concerns should be directed to Sarah Dow (Trust Safeguarding Officer) or Nick Brown (Class teacher).

-The Designated Teacher for Looked After and Previously Looked After Children is the Headteacher, Fin Lewis.
+The Designated Teacher for Looked After and Previously Looked After Children is the Headteacher, Sue Potts.

 All staff at Brightwell are trained in safeguarding and/or specialist safeguarding.